Journey Based on Customer Location

 Adding customer location criteria

-1. Under Conditions, open the Type dropdown and select City, Country or Region.
+Under Conditions, open the Type dropdown and select City, Country (IP-based), Region or Subscription Billing Country.

 Verification Steps:

-3. Confirm that the journey redirects based on the expected location.
+Confirm that the following journey redirects based on the expected location.

 Country